- DHL Express worldwide tracked shipping

 The Thai Employment Certificate is short, dense and unforgiving in translation; reading authorities in Spanish (Latin American) jurisdictions know exactly what they expect to see, and this page documents the version we deliver every time.
-Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; keep scrolling for the line-item pricing, the eight-checkpoint workflow, region-specific notes on Spanish (Latin American) registries, and the do-not-skip steps that decide acceptance.
+Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, senior translator vetted by Thailand's Department of Consular Affairs handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.

 Why a specialist Spanish (Latin American) translator matters for Employment Certificate

-Our internal QA describes the Employment Certificate as a "high-density, low-tolerance" file: a handful of lines, dozens of facts, zero room for the translator to be creative.
+Treating a Employment Certificate as ordinary prose is the single most common reason these files come back stamped "ไม่ผ่าน".
+The Thai original is, in effect, a controlled vocabulary disguised as a paragraph.
 Thai-numeral Buddhist-era dates (๒๕๖๗) must be rendered in Spanish (Latin American) numerals AND converted to Common Era on the same line; missing either half of that pair is the single fastest way to lose an MFA submission slot.

 Letter must state position, start date, gross salary, and contract type — embassy officers reject vague letters.
 We also draft a compliant template if needed.

-• The Spanish (Latin American) embassy in Bangkok
+- The Spanish (Latin American) embassy in Bangkok — that mission's own published attestation rules and document checklist

 Regional considerations for Spanish (Latin American)